djbeadle/USGS-Water-CLI/README.md

 examples:
     python3 water_info.py 11141280 -H 24
+        Data for the past 24 hours
     python3 water_info.py 01453000 -D 7
+        Data for the past 7 days
     python3 water_info.py 04288295 -C
+        Only the most recent data point available python3 water_info.py 01428750 -D 7
+        This station has a temperature sensor

 If x & y values are not specified, the default graph width and height is 70 and 15